The 20 Best Kabuki Syndrome Doctors in The United States

 Accepting New Patients

-Hans Bjornsson is a Medical Genetics specialist and a Pediatrics provider in Baltimore, Maryland.
+Hans Bjornsson is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Baltimore, Maryland.
 Dr. Bjornsson is rated as an Elite provider by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Kabuki Syndrome, Weaver Syndrome, 3MC Syndrome, Coffin-Lowry Syndrome, and Orchiectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Kabuki Syndrome, Weaver Syndrome, Coffin-Lowry Syndrome, Stickler Syndrome, and Orchiectomy.
 Dr. Bjornsson is currently accepting new patients.

 Distinguished in Kabuki Syndrome